ellwould/mfa-view/README.md

 # MFA View

-A Go HTTP program to generate MFA codes from a stored secret key and can also add a new MFA key.
+### A Go HTTP program to generate MFA codes from a stored secret key and can also add a new MFA key.

+#### MFA View can be installed easily with the BASH script - [install-mfa-view.sh](https://github.com/ellwould/mfa-view/blob/main/install-mfa-view.sh)

+#### MFA View can be un-installed easily with the BASH script - [uninstall-mfa-view.sh](https://github.com/ellwould/mfa-view/blob/main/uninstall-mfa-view.sh)

 ---